ambientlight/bs-pixi/README.md

 let x = point |.
 PIXI.Point.getX;
 ```

-But please note there are few limitations when using js-object methods: no support for overloaded method args, labeled optional args, currying, you will often see optionals arguments are commonly wrapped into `Js.Undefined.t` for this reason.
+But please note there are few limitations when using js-object methods: no support for overloaded method args, labeled optional args, currying, you will  see optionals arguments wrapped into `Js.Undefined.t` for this reason.
 So documentation will explicitly recommend you to use module-level conterpart.